Trusted Platform Module: Endorsement keys

-TPM software libraries
+Software libraries

 To utilize a TPM, the user needs a software library that communicates with the TPM and provides a friendlier API than the raw TPM communication.
 Currently, there are several such open-source TPM 2.0 libraries.
 Some of them also support TPM 1.2, but mostly TPM 1.2 chips are now deprecated and modern development is focused on TPM 2.0.

 Typically, a TPM library provides an API with one-to-one mappings to TPM commands.
-The TCG specification calls this layer the System API(SAPI).
-This way the user has more control over the TPM operations, however the complexity is high.
-To hide some of the complexity most libraries also offer simpler ways to invoke complex TPM operations.
-The TCG specification call these two layers Enhanced System API(ESAPI) and Feature API(FAPI).
+The TCG specification calls this layer the System API (SAPI).
+This way, the user has more control over the TPM operations, but the complexity is high.
+To hide some of the complexity, most libraries also offer simpler ways to invoke complex TPM operations.
+The TCG specification call these two layers Enhanced System API (ESAPI) and Feature API (FAPI).

 There is currently only one stack that follows the TCG specification.
 All the other available open-source TPM libraries use their own form of richer API.

-(*) There is a separate project called "CHARRA" by Fraunhofer that uses the tpm2-tss library for Remote Attestation.
-The other stacks have accompanying attestation servers or directly include examples for attestation.
-IBM offer their open-source Remote Attestation Server called "IBM ACS" on SourceForge and Google have "Go-Attestation" available on GitHub, while "wolfTPM" offers time and local attestation examples directly in its open-source code, also on GitHub.

-(**) There is an application note about an example project for the AURIX 32-bit SoC using the tpm2-tss library.

-(***) Requires additional libraries (dotnet) to run on Linux.

 These TPM libraries are sometimes also called TPM stacks, because they provide the interface for the developer or user to interact with the TPM.
 As seen from the table, the TPM stacks abstract the operating system and transport layer, so the user could migrate one application between platforms.
 For example, by using TPM stack API the user would interact the same way with a TPM, regardless if the physical chip is connected over SPI, I2C or LPC interface to the Host system.